haotianteng/Xron/README.md

 ## Segmentation using NHMM
 ### Prepare chunk dataset
 Xron also include a non-homegeneous HMM (NHMM) for signal re-sqquigle.
 To use it:
-Firstly we need to extract the chunk and basecalled sequence using prepare_chunk.py
+Firstly we need to extract the chunk and basecalled sequence using **prepare** module
 ```bash
 xron prepare -i ${FAST5_FOLDER} -o ${CHUNK_FOLDER} --extract_seq --basecaller guppy --reference ${REFERENCE} --mode rna_meth --extract_kmer -k 5 --chunk_len 4000 --write_correction
 ```